reabyking/Rea/README.md

 My reasoning behind using the mix of Docker and Ubuntu is listed below:
 - Docker fits for any Infrastructure: Public clouds (AWS, Azure, Google Cloud, etc.) or On-premises
 - Docker fits for any Operating System: CentOS, Oracle Linux, RHEL, SUSE, Ubuntu, Windows Server 2016, Windows 10.
-This solution is built on Special Linux, tested on Windows and Ubuntu.
+For example, this solution is built on Special Linux, tested on Windows and Ubuntu.
 - Docker has Unified and Automated Operations.
 With a pre-built image, a new Global scale service  could be deployed in a few seconds.
 - Fast deployment.
 Get App running in a few seconds, except downloading Docker and image.
 - Continuous integration (CI) for automated build and testing as well as continuous delivery (CD) for deploying versions to the different environments.